 Choose what documents you want to exchange and their formats in terms of B2B specifications like EDI, EDIFACT, Custom, and so on.

-It is important for the communicating parties to agree on the transportation medium and messaging protocols (like FTP, HTTP, etc) for effective integration.
+The communicating parties need to agree on the transportation medium and messaging protocols (like FTP, HTTP, etc) for effective integration.

 In addition, the following questions can be your drivers for this step: